How Workplace Testing Can Get Us Back to Work

 Done wrong, workplace-based testing can be used as a hammer against workers, violating privacy without gains.
 The key is to understand what workplace-based testing can do and what it can’t.

-First, we’re talking about tests for current COVID-19 infection, not tests for antibodies or immunity.
-Some people have suggested favoring workers who have coronavirus antibodies, but it’s going to be some time before we know how long immunity lasts.
-As long as that’s unknown, companies have to test for infections.
+It’s important to realize that we’re talking about tests for current COVID-19 infection, not tests for antibodies or immunity.
+Some people have suggested favoring workers who have coronavirus antibodies, but it’s going to be some time before we know how long immunity (11) lasts.
+As long as that’s unknown, companies have to test for infections, not antibodies.

-Second, businesses must pay for the test.
-Currently, each cartridge for Abbott Laboratories’ rapid coronavirus tests costs $40.
-The Cepheid point-of-care test requires a cartridge that sells for $35.
-By comparison, average compensation in the private sector is about $35 an hour, so the cost of one test is about an hour of work.
-In addition, we’d have to add in the cost of the equipment and trained personnel to administer and run the tests.
+Companies also need to choose whether to contract for third-party testing services, to buy tests for use in in-house clinics, or to actually set up their testing laboratories.
+Most businesses will choose one of the first two options.
+Currently, each cartridge for Abbott Laboratories’ rapid coronavirus tests costs (12) $40.
+The Cepheid point-of-care test requires a cartridge (13) that sells for $35.
+In addition, companies have to figure in the cost of the equipment and trained personnel to administer and run the tests.
+Medicare is reimbursing as much as $100 per test.
+(14)

-Third, the nasal swabs or saliva analysis will have to be repeated regularly, both because of the possibility of false negatives and because workers can obviously pick up the coronavirus at home or in the community.
-In addition, they will have to be supplemented with daily temperature checks.
+One reason for large companies to choose the third option– setting up their own lab facilities— is economies of scale.
+COVID-19 is not going away, and the nasal swabs or saliva (16) analysis will have to be repeated regularly, both because of the possibility of false negatives and because workers can obviously pick up the coronavirus at home or in the community.
+At the volumes needed, it wouldn’t be surprising to see the marginal cost per test drop to $10-$20 per test. (that’s the added cost of running an additional test, not including capital costs).

-As an economic decision, workplace testing is a positive for employees.
+However, as an economic and social decision, workplace testing is a positive for both employees and employers.
 Everyone wants to earn a living, and no one wants to die.
 So workplaces that pay more attention to safety will be more attractive to workers, especially if a positive test comes with paid sick leave and payments for care.

 Similarly, as the cost of testing goes down, it looks increasingly appealing from a business perspective as well.
-A large body of economic literature shows that businesses that don’t test will have to pay higher wages in order to attract workers, even in these hard times.
+A large body of economic literature (17) on the risk-pay tradeoff implies that businesses that don’t test will have to pay significantly higher wages in order to attract workers, even in these hard times.
 Workers have a good sense of their risk level, and vote with their feet accordingly.
+By contrast, businesses that implement an effective testing strategy will find themselves able to run their operations more efficiently and profitably, while protecting their workers.

 The largest businesses are likely to be the ones that lead the way towards testing.
+Let’s do an illustrative calculation.
 Pre-pandemic, there were roughly 1400 firms with employment over 10,000 workers in the United States.
 Together these firms employ roughly 30 million workers.
-Not every big company will test, of course, but if 10% of these big-company workers are tested every two weeks, on average, that comes to 300,000 tests per day.
+Not every big company will test, of course, but if 20% of these big-company workers are tested every two weeks, on average, that comes to an average 400,000 tests per day.
+Assuming a marginal cost of $10-$20 per test, that comes to $4-$8 million per day.
+That’s on top of the sizable capital cost of setting up the testing laboratories.
+(Amazon’s large outlays partly reflect the costs of being the pioneer in this area).

 To be a good proposition for workers and businesses, testing doesn’t have to be perfect but it does have to be systematic.
 Businesses can’t stop and start — they have to pick a strategy and stick to it.
 And the strategy has to include a commitment to take immediate steps when positives occur, as they inevitably will.

-But the benefits of this testing require that the public health system be ready to act on this information with sustained contact tracing, to understand how the worker got infected and to potentially isolate their families and contacts who may be asymptomatic and not realize that that they are infectious.
-Businesses obviously cannot do contact tracing beyond the workplace — that’s the responsibility of the private sector.
+The public health system needs to be ready to act on the information garnered from employer testing with sustained contact tracing, to understand how the worker got infected and to potentially isolate their families and contacts who may be asymptomatic and not realize that that they are infectious.
 So business testing makes sense as a complement to investment in public health contact tracing as well.

 What about the downsides of workplace-based testing?
 It clearly raises issues of privacy, especially if the names of people who test positive are passed onto public health authorities.
 It’s essential that workers not be penalized for testing positive.
 Nor should they be penalized for being in a vulnerable category, like being over 60 or immune-compromised.
 Indeed, comprehensive testing makes it easier to employ such people.

 Another issue is whether small businesses can afford workplace-based testing that allows them to compete with big businesses.
-Some provision should be made for allowing small businesses to take advantage of the testing supply chains that large companies develop, to bring down the costs.
+Some provision should be made for allowing small businesses to take advantage of the testing supply chains that large companies develop, perhaps by giving them access to low-cost testing.